 Please stay away from palm oil for ethical reasons.

-I am doing a special low sugar, no wheat and no dairy regime for a little while to try and clear up these recurring colds I seem to always catch so my snacking options can be pretty limited but a nice bowl of Coconut Oil Popcorn keeps my naturopath happy and my munchies monster satiated.
+I am doing a special low sugar, no wheat and no dairy regime for a little while to try and clear up these recurring colds I seem to always catch so my snacking options can be pretty limited but a nice bowl of homemade popcorn keeps my naturopath happy and my munchies monster satiated.

 My topping of choice is simple: a nice little blanket of melted butter.
 I’ve also had success with a little sprinkling of salt and cinnamon if you want to keep things sugar free and in the healthy spectrum.